 For the first season, the Tokyo Revengers OP was “Cry Baby” as performed by Official Hige Dandism, while the ED was “Koko de Iki o Shite” by eill.

-For the first season’s finale, the Tokyo Revengers Episode 24 release date is currently unknown.
+For the first season’s finale, the Tokyo Revengers Episode 24 release date is on September 19, 2021.

 - Updated May 27, 2021: Added Tokyo Revengers dub release date.